Forestry

 Southern Regional Extension Forestry - Ips in the Southeastern U.S.

 Emerald ash borer is widely discussed in Arkansas.
-This nonnative beetle will kill ash trees in Arkansas.
+This non-native beetle will kill ash trees in Arkansas.
 Eradication of this beetle is impossible, and we will eventually see it infesting ash in every Arkansas county.
 Prevention is possible on single trees with an insecticide treatment.
-Please contact your County Forester for more information.
+Please contact your county forester for more information.
 Here is an important link for more information below:

 Emerald Ash Borer Information Network

 Laurel wilt disease, a pathogen carried by the redbay ambrosia beetle, is currently moving through Arkansas.
-Both the disease and the beetle are nonnative and are a serious threat to trees in the Lauraceae family.
+Both the disease and the beetle are non-native and are a serious threat to trees in the Lauraceae family.
 The biggest concern for Arkansas is the potential loss of sassafras due to this disease.
 For more information please see the following fact sheets published by our partners:

 University of Arkansas Cooperative Extension Service - Laurel Wilt of Sassafras